ibm-cloud-docs/openwhisk/pkg_event_streams.md

 ### Listening for messages
 {: #eventstreams_listen_messages}

-Once a trigger is created, the system monitors the specified topic in your messaging service.
+After a trigger is created, the system monitors the specified topic in your messaging service.
 When new messages are posted, the trigger is fired.

 The payload of that trigger contains a `messages` field, which is an array of messages that are posted from the last time the trigger is fired.
 Each message object in the array contains the following fields:

 - `topic`
 - `partition`
 - `offset`